 When it comes to Splitbeaches, the best choice is Bačvice, a shallow sandy beach with small pebbles.
 It’s an ideal place for families, but it’s also known as a buzzing social hub.

 Uvala Dubovica and Grebišce are popular ones among Hvar beaches.
 Uvala Dubovica is a broad pebbly shore near the historic mansion.
 The place is family-friendly and attracts fewer crowd due to the fact that the parking area is small and accommodates few cars.

-Grebisce is also a sandy beach located 4 km east from Jelsa town.
+Grebisce is also a sandy beach located 4 km east of Jelsa town.
 People come here for smooth paddling, as the beach itself is very narrow and has almost no shade.

 Brač island’s Zlatni Rat is another great beach of Croatia.
 The shape of the shore will remind you of a tongue that extends into a turquoise sea.
 The name translates as Golden Cape and serves as a picture-perfect spot of Dalmatian beaches.

-It’s one of the most frequent pictures beaches in various guidebooks and brochures about the country.
+It’s one of the most frequently pictured coast in various guidebooks and brochures about the country.
 Despite the crowds, this pebbly land remains a fascinating destination with its clear, not deep water and marine views.